s-miller/Predict-concrete-slump-linear-regression/README.md

-# Predictin concrete slumping, and other properties using a linear regression model
+# Predicting concrete slumping, and other properties using a linear regression model

 This notebook illustrates a quick application of linear regression to a dataset found on the UCI ML database.